 At the Local Level, we will advocate for and support:

-- Continued opportunities for parent/student participation in budget and policy developments that affect students.
-Encourage parent/student participation in review and development of the CUSD Local Control and Accountability Plan.
+- Opportunities for parent/student participation in budget and policy developments that affect all students.
+Encourage parent and student participation in review and development of the CUSD Local Control and Accountability Plan.

-- Parent, student and community participation as public education advocates.
-Educate parents and the public about CUSD schools and the positive impact of strong public schools in our communities.
+- Parents, students and community participation as public education advocates.
+Educate parents and the public about CUSD schools and the positive impact of strong schools on our communities.

-- PTA and CUSD in partnerships with local businesses and the community to enhance student achievement.
+- PTA and CUSD partnerships with local businesses and the community to enhance student achievement.

 - Programs in our schools, communities and the district that promote diversity and inclusion.

 - Educate local stake holders, parents, community members, elected representatives in school funding for facilities and programs.

 - Increased State funding for smaller class sizes at primary grade levels.

 - Teacher and student resources around the California state standards, including those that promote district-wide success in the Smarter Balance Assessments.

 - Continued and expanded access to visual and performing arts programs for all students and promote imbedding the arts into all grade level curriculums.